open-guides/og-aws/README.md

 	-	🔸The policy language has a complex and error-prone JSON syntax that’s quite confusing, so unless you are an expert, it is wise to base yours off trusted examples or AWS’ own pre-defined [managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html).
 -	At the beginning, IAM policy may be very simple, but for large systems, it will grow in complexity, and need to be managed with care.
 	-	🔹Make sure one person (perhaps with a backup) in your organization is formally assigned ownership of managing IAM policies, make sure every administrator works with that person to have changes reviewed.
 This goes a long way to avoiding accidental and serious misconfigurations.
 -	It is best to give each user or service the minimum privileges needed to perform their duties.
-This is the[principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), one of the foundations of good security.
+This is the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), one of the foundations of good security.
 Organize all IAM users and groups according to levels of access they need.

-### Tips
+### Security and IAM Tips

 -	🔹Use IAM to create individual user accounts and **use IAM accounts for all users from the beginning**.
 This is slightly more work, but not that much.
 	-	That way, you define different users, and groups with different levels of privilege (if you want, choose from Amazon’s default suggestions, of administrator, power user, etc.).